-Date Particulars Voucher number Ledger folio Debit (₹) Credit (₹) dd-mm-yy Name of A/c to be debited Name of A/c to be credited (narration describing the transaction) Reference of page number of the A/c in ledger
+Date Particulars Voucher number Ledger folio Debit (₹) Credit (₹) dd-mm-yy Name of A/c to be debited Reference of page Name of A/c to be credited number of the A/c in (narration describing the ledger transaction)

 - (i) Date Column: This column contains the date of the transaction. - (ii) Particulars: This column contains which account is to be debited and which account is to be credited.
 It is also supported by an explanation called narration. - (iii) Voucher Number: This Column contains the number written on the voucher of the respective transaction. - (iv) Ledger Folio (L.F.): This column contains the folio (i.e., page no.) of the ledger, where the transaction is posted. - (v) Dr. Amount and Cr.
 Amount: This column shows the financial value of each transaction.
 The amount is recorded in both the columns, since for every debit there is a corresponding and equal credit.